Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 #### Question 9

-* ✑ Ingress access to the microservices must be restricted to a single private IP address and protected by using mutual TLS authentication.
+* ✑ Ingress access to the microservices must be restricted to a single private IP address and protected **by using mutual TLS authentication**.
-* ✑ The number of incoming microservice calls must be rate-limited.
+* ✑ The number of incoming microservice calls must be **rate-limited**.
 * ✑ Costs must be minimized.

 **D. Azure API Management Premium tier with virtual network connection**   ✅